RaoulSchikora/compiler/README.md

 the testing mode isn't specified, because the parser can only match the unit-test grammar rule when a dedicated global variable is set (which can't happen due to user input).

-### Arrays

-No out-of-bounds checking takes place.
-If elements are referenced that are not inside the declared array, the behaviour is undefined.

 ### Assembly Integration tests

 Currently some of the assembly integration tests fail, as well as all "regular" integration tets, since we haven't